Honours in Life and Environmental Sciences

 What is Honours?

-An Honours degree provides an important year for learning and improving of scientific skills such as, competence in critical thinking and data analysis, information technology, computer software, and scientific communication via oral and written presentations.
+An Honours degree provides an important year for learning and improving scientific skills in research design and implementation, critical thinking and data analysis, digital literacy, and scientific communication.
 These skills are recognised by external employers as essential in the workplace and therefore can make you more employable.
 An Honours degree also exposes you to research of national and international significance.
 It can also lead to further study as a postgraduate student, undertaking Masters or PhD level research.

 How do I get into Honours?

-Admission to the Honours program will require students to have a Bachelor degree with an average of at least 70% in their level-3 units and a suitable research project and an available supervisor.
+Admission to the Honours program will require students to have a Bachelor degree in the relevant study area with an average of at least 70% in their level-3 units and a suitable research project and an available supervisor.
+An alternative entry pathway is available with consideration of relevant work experience addressed through an interview process.

 Honours project booklet